Agrius cingulata, WO Pink-spotted hawkmoth,

 Darapsa versicolor WO, Hydrangea Sphinx:

-If you have hydrangea growing near a stream, then you might have the Hydrangea Sphinx.
+If you have hydrangea growing near a stream, then you may have versicolor; uncommon.

 Sphecodina abbottii WO, Abbott's Sphinx: